FortiManager

 FortiManager Debug commands.

-In a such case, Fortinet recommends to use the below CLI troubleshooting commands:
+In such a case, Fortinet recommends using the below CLI troubleshooting commands for FortiManager versions prior to 7.4.x:

-These CLI commands will help to localize and identify the root cause of the problem that prevent to upgrade the ADOM.
+These CLI commands will help to localize and identify the root cause of the problem that prevents to upgrade of the ADOM.

-Another scenario can happen: many errors are preventing to upgrade the ADOM.
+Another scenario can happen: many errors are preventing to upgrade of the ADOM.

 The ADOM upgrade debugging will always stop on the concerned error.

-Below some examples of FMG debug after a failed ADOM upgrade:
+Below are some examples of FortiManager debugging after a failed ADOM upgrade:

 Example 1: